harness/developer-hub/docs/platform/2_Delegates/customize-delegates/custom-delegate.md

 helpdocs_is_published: true
 ---

-[Harness Delegates](/docs/platform/2_Delegates/get-started-with-delegates/delegates-overview.md) are installed from the Harness Manager and typically contain the binaries you need for your CI/CD Pipelines.
+[Harness delegates](/docs/platform/2_Delegates/get-started-with-delegates/delegates-overview.md) are installed from Harness Manager and typically contain the binaries you need for your CI/CD Pipelines.

-In some cases, you might want to add more tools or even create your own custom Delegate and include the tools needed for your builds and deployments.
+In some cases, you might want to add more tools or even create your own custom delegate and include the tools needed for your builds and deployments.

 This topic explains the different ways to create a custom Delegate.